 Yes, G98 is a modal command.

-This means it will stay on until canceled.
 It will only be in effect for running canned cycles though.
 G98 has no effect on straight line movement with either G00/G01 or circular movement with G02/G03.

 What does the G98 code do on a lathe?

 The G98 codes is completely different when running a CNC lathe.

 G98 on a lathe sets the feed rate mode to feed rate per minute.

 This means if you use a F100 command and G98 is active, the feed rate will be set to 100 inches per minute.